Samadhan1012/tutedude_py/README.md

 These are python assignment 1 from Testdude course

 Task1.py:
-This program takes arguments a and b from user and performs addition, subtraction, multiplication and division.
-This then displays the output.
+This program takes an integer number from user annd prints whether it's a even or odd number.
 Task1.py:
-This program takes arguments fname as first name and lname as last name from user.
-Then displays greeting output having full name.
+This program prints sum of integers from 1 to 50 Using a for Loop.